What are different Payment Networks?

 (b)Check clearinghouse

-The "issuing bank" and "depositing bank" can be members of the check clearinghouse.
-Then the member banks make direct transactions with each other using a "settlement bank."
-The main advantage of check clearinghouses is that the clearinghouse rules govern member banks, and each bank need not have to work out separate settlement agreements.
+Both the issuing bank and depositing bank may be members of a check clearinghouse.
+Member banks make direct transactions with each other through a "settlement bank."
+The main advantage is that clearinghouse rules govern all member banks, so they don't need separate settlement agreements with each other.

 (c) Correspondent financial institution